-The state of Alaska requires massage therapists to obtain a state license.
-The ACC Therapeutic Massage Specialist program meets or exceeds all state of Alaska program requirements.
+The state of Alaska requires massage therapists to obtain a state massage practitioners license.
+The board also requires license applicants to graduate from a massage program that has a minimum of 625 hours.
+The ACC program is 920 contact hours and 48 semester academic credits and meets or exceeds all state of Alaska program requirements.
 ACC assists massage therapy graduates with submitting an application, paying for the associated fees and proof of: